gongpx20069/ICRA_RM_Perception-Planning/README.md

 The path planning of 2D simulation is shown in the figure below.

 ![](https://github.com/gongpx20069/ICRA_RM_Perception-Planning/blob/master/img/prm.png)

 Where, the blue dots and lines indicate the path that the robot can walk, and the red line represents the path of real-time planning.
+Some blue lines may pass through obstacles, and we will eliminate them in real time.

 ![](https://github.com/gongpx20069/ICRA_RM_Perception-Planning/blob/master/img/2D2v2.png)